 A strong and conditioned core keeps the spine and pelvis stable and allows the rest of the body to move more effectively.
 A weak core leads to back pain and injury.
 It is more important to develop a strong core than it is to develop the other muscles of the body during times of exercise, training and sports activity.
 These activities will benefit with core development and recovery time will improve.

 Core muscles have a static and dynamic element to them.
 A dynamic function is when they are active during times of movement.
 Static function when there is no movement of the body and the muscles are simply being used in instances of standing or sitting upright.
 Here your muscles sustain a constant weight and pressure, and endurance is required.

 If your core muscles do not have an adequate static function, you are more likely to fatigue when performing many simple tasks such as standing in line, sitting for extended periods of time or even carefully putting on small articles of clothing.

 Core muscles are very difficult to train because the majority of them are not visible and do not appear more developed with training.

-Simply training only the muscles groups that we see in the mirror may help to keep us fit and feel better about ourselves but offer little lumbar protection.
+Simply training only the muscles groups that we find attractive in the mirror may seem to help to keep us fit and feel better about ourselves but offer little lumbar protection.